wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

 Dave Haeffner spoke about his "the-internet" in 2015 <a target="_blank" href="https://www.youtube.com/watch?v=cIevkkD_LB4&t=19m14s">part 1</a> and <a target="_blank" href="https://www.youtube.com/watch?v=w0pYTX2t0pg">part 2</a> of "Selenium Test Automation: Practical Tips & Tricks" presentation recorded in Israel.
 His May 2016 <a target="_blank" href="https://www.youtube.com/watch?v=Zf_qsXK6YdM">"How to use Selenium successfully"</a> <a target="_blank" href="http://se.tips/sf-se-meetup-2016">slidedeck</a>.

 T.J.
-Myer wrote in his <a target="_blank" href="http://www.tjmaher.com/p/programming-projects.html">his website</a> June - July 2015 a series describing his adventures coding Selenium on Dave's website:
+Myer wrote in <a target="_blank" href="http://www.tjmaher.com/p/programming-projects.html">his website</a> June - July 2015 a series describing his adventures coding Selenium on Dave's website:

 1. <a target="_blank" href="http://www.tjmaher.com/2015/06/simple-manipulation-of-login-page.html">
 Sketch out the simple manipulation of a Login page</a>